Learning Collusion in Episodic, Inventory-Constrained Markets: Experiments

 \subsection{Model parameters}

-We evaluate the potential for RL algorithms to collude in our model using a duopoly situation with two agents.
-We use either of two popular algorithms, namely, Deep Q-Networks (DQN)~\citep{mnihHumanlevelControlDeep2015} and Proximal Policy Optimization (PPO)~\citep{schulmanProximalPolicyOptimization2017} for learning without weight-sharing between the agents.
-Agents represent identical firms, sharing the same qualities $\quality_i = 2$, marginal costs $\cost = \cost_i = 1\ \forall i$, a horizontal differentiation factor of $\horizontaldiff=0.25$, an outside good quality of $\quality_0 = 0$, and demand scaling factor of $\demandscalingfactor=1000$.
-For the main results presented in \Cref{sec:experiment_learning_process} and \Cref{sec:exp_strategy_analysis}, we set the inventory constraints to $440*\timehorizon$ and the episode length $\timehorizon=20$.
+We evaluate the potential for RL algorithms to collude in our model using a duopoly situation with two agents\footnote{Two agents suffice to demonstrate learned collusion in the finite horizon game and the impact of inventory constraints.
+A duopoly is a reasonable assumption in the ARM domain, as many routes are dominated by 2-3 airlines.
+For $\numagents>2$ agents, \cite{abadaArtificialIntelligenceCan2023, hettichAlgorithmicCollusionInsights2021} show collusion indeed diminishes due to exponential growth in joint policy space hindering joint exploration, but does not fully disappear.} .
+We use either of two popular algorithms, namely Deep Q-Networks (DQN)~\citep{mnihHumanlevelControlDeep2015} and Proximal Policy Optimization (PPO)~\citep{schulmanProximalPolicyOptimization2017} for learning without weight-sharing between agents.
+Agents represent identical firms, sharing the same qualities $\quality_i = 2$, marginal costs $\cost = \cost_i = 1\ \forall i$, a horizontal differentiation factor of $\horizontaldiff=0.25$, an outside good quality of $\quality_0 = 0$, and a demand scaling factor of $\demandscalingfactor=1000$.
+For the main results presented in \Cref{sec:experiment_learning_process} and \Cref{sec:exp_strategy_analysis}, we set the inventory constraints to $440 \cdot \timehorizon$ and the episode length $\timehorizon=20$.

 Due to the symmetry between agents, Nash and monopolistic price levels are identical for both of them, and the price levels and the corresponding demands are $\price^N=1.693, \price^M=1.925$ and $\demand^N=440 \demand^M=365$ for our inventory constrained case.
 Agents choose prices from a discretized interval $[\price^N - \xi(\price^M-\price^N), \price^M + \xi(\price^M-\price^N)]$ with 15 steps and $\xi=0.2$, such that the competitive and collusive actions correspond to $\action^N=2$ and $\action^M=12$ respectively.
 In particular, the price range for our setting is $[1.693, 1.925]$.
 In \Cref{sec:appendix_price_action}, we provide further results on experiments with a price range defined with the unconstrained Nash equilibrium prices to demonstrate that agents are still capable of learning collusion and their actions quickly converge to the price range defined with the constrained Nash equilibrium prices.